 – The nibs can get worn down easily

-Many people complain that colours are nice but blending does take a lot more work.
+Many people complain that colors are nice but blending does take a lot more work.

 Zig markers are created by Kuretake Zig company.
 Kuretake Zig developed a lot of different marker lines: Fabricolor, Illumigraph, Painty FX, Painty Twin, Posterman Dry Wipe, Posterman Waterproof, Posterman Wet Wipe, Woodcraft, Woodcraft Stain

 Briefly, about the Twin line: